TyagiTitans/snake.github.io/README.md

 This is a snake game 🐍 called Snake It Up.
 It is created using HTML , CSS and JAVASCRIPT.
 It also have easy, medium and hard levels.
 I have also added highscore feature that uses local storage to store highscore for respective levels.
 To make the game more intresting I have added an exciting feature of increasing speed every time the snake eats apple.
+It can be played by just using up, down, left and right arrow keys.

 If you want to play it then visit this link 👉 https://tyagititans.github.io/snake.github.io/